Updated: April 4, 2023 - 7 min read

 There are good exceptions to this, of course.
 WhatsApp had only 55 employees when they were serving 450 million users and were acquired by Facebook.

 6. Network and Brand

 This final point is not necessarily about what you will have when you are working in the role.
 It is what you will leave with when you move on to your next tour of duty.

-You might also be interested in: Branding for Builders by Former Netflix VP of Product
+You might also be interested in: The Difference: Brand Manager and Product Manager

 At smaller companies, your company’s brand is going to be very small or non-existent (unless it grows with time).
 However, given the hard times faced together with a tight knit group of people, you will build deeper and stronger relationships with your small team.
 And that will last you for your entire career.